BuddiesOfBudgie/budgie-backgrounds/README.md

 ## License

 Budgie Backgrounds is licensed under the CC0-1.0 license, which waives all copyright and dedicates its contents to the public domain.
 All images contained within this repository have been manually reviewed and confirmed to be compliant with this license.

-## Authors

-Copyright © 2022 Buddies of Budgie